Amazon Predicts These Will Be the Most Popular Holiday Toys of 2021

-Amazon Predicts the Most Popular Holiday Toys of 2021 -- Squishmallows, Baby Yoda, Disney and More
+Amazon Predicts the Most Popular Holiday Toys of 2021 -- Disney, Squishmallows and More

-If you're dying to know what the hottest toys of 2021 will be, Amazon is in the know.
+Curious about about what the hottest toys of 2021 will be?
+Amazon is in the know.
 According to the retail giant, this year's hottest toys include Baby Yoda, a Disney princess dress-up kit and a cute, squeezable golden dumpling.

 Every year, Amazon releases a list of what the company predicts will be the hottest and most popular toys of the holiday season.
 Called the "Toys We Love List," the picks, selected by Amazon's in-house toy experts, are a great look into this year's holiday toy trends.
 And if you need any proof these toys are hot, know this -- things on that list are already starting to sell out in October.